Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these." (Mark 10:14)

 Many children have food allergies.
 We will talk with parents about all their child’s known allergies and other special needs.
 We will make every effort to accommodate the parents’ request regarding allergies or any other medical condition

 We enjoy celebrating birthdays at Little Lights Preschool!
 Please notify teachers if you plan to bring a special snack for your child’s class that day (please stick to fruits and vegetables).
 This is also a great time to consider donating a book in your child’s name to the class for the occasion.
 Parents are welcome to join us at a convenient time for this special celebration.
-You are welcome to distribute party invitations at school as long as the entire class is invited.

 Our program encourages overall good hygiene practices, including toileting and hand washing.
 All students in the 3 year-old and 4-5 year-old classes are expected to be bathroom trained unless there are extenuating circumstances.
 If your child is not toilet trained, please discuss this with the director.